What Is Arthritis?

 Juvenile idiopathic arthritis (JIA) affects children and occurs as a cluster of chronic joint pains and inflammation.
 JIA is a chronic condition and most children affected also require treatment even as they grow into adults.
 JIA’s severity depends on the individual’s overall health condition and range between mild and moderate pains to more severe pains accompanied by fever and even inflammation of the eyes (uveitis).

 JIA is usually diagnosed in children younger than 16 years of age with persistent joint pain and other symptoms like fever and fatigue for more than six months.
 With treatment, the symptoms usually subside, but can recur at any time.
 The best methodology for treatment is usually pain and inflammation management with a regimen of joint exercises and diet that keeps down inflammatory triggers.
-As the name suggests, JIA is idiopathic, which means, unknown origin.
+As

 Given our exposure to environmental pollution, mental stress and sedentary lifestyles, arthritis can strike at any age.
 Young people who work long hours at the computer are in the high-risk category.
 Similarly, those who perform repetitive movements for long hours (like people who work with machines or stand for long hours) are at a greater risk.
 The risk of arthritis can be managed by staying fit and active and including a range of whole-body exercises to keep the joints supple.